 A. Clicking on “Open” will send user to specific location within the app.

 Using Deep Links is a critical step in reducing user friction, especially in reengagement campaigns.
 For users who already have the app installed, advertisers can send them directly to the desired point of engagement (store page, tutorial, registration page, etc.)

 For users who do not have the app installed, the advertiser may still target them with campaigns that drive them to a specific location within the app.
 Deferred Deep Links take care of this.

 How to Use Deep Linking

-NOTE: Before enabling Deep Linking, refer to Operating System specific instructions for registering a custom URI.
+NOTE: Before enabling Deep Links, refer to specific instructions about the Operating System for registering a custom URI.